-We currently offer ferries to Ireland on around 16 ferry routes with a choice of up to 234 sailings weekly.Follow the links of various ferries to Ireland below or to compare timetables and ferry prices now simply enter your details in our 'Fare Search'.
-Alternatively, for commercial ferries to Ireland, visit our Freight Ferries to Ireland page.
+We currently offer ferries to Ireland on around 15 ferry routes with a choice of up to 229 sailings weekly.Follow the links of various ferries to Ireland below or to compare timetables and ferry prices now simply enter your details in our 'Fare Search'.
+See here for commercial/Freight Ferries to Ireland.

 Ireland or the Republic of Ireland occupies around eighty percent of the island of Ireland, with Northern Ireland constituting the remainder.